Rafacuy/MyLumina/README.md

-OPENROUTER_MODEL=meta-llama/llama-3.3-8b-instruct:free # Change it to model that you want to use TARGET_CHAT_ID=YOUR_CHAT_ID # Change it to your ChatID WEATHER_API_KEY=YOUR_WEATHER_KEY # Change it to your actual OpenWeatherMap API LATITUDE=-6.200000 # Change it to your location LATITUDE (default Jakarta) LONGITUDE=106.816666 # Change it to your location LONGITUDE (default Jakarta)
+OPENROUTER_MODEL=meta-llama/llama-3.3-8b-instruct:free # Change it to model that you want to use TARGET_CHAT_ID=YOUR_CHAT_ID # Change it to your ChatID WEATHER_API_KEY=YOUR_WEATHER_KEY # Change it to your actual OpenWeatherMap API LATITUDE=-6.200000 # Change it to your location LATITUDE (e.g, Jakarta) LONGITUDE=106.816666 # Change it to your location LONGITUDE (e.g, Jakarta)
 ```

 - `TELEGRAM_BOT_TOKEN`: Your Telegram Bot API token from BotFather.